Workerbee2/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching
 Hi guys!
 Welcome back to week 5!!
 It getting hotter in the kitchen but lets learn about a few definitions today.
-This wewe will be learning about NoSQl Databases and the different types that exist.
+This week will be learning about NoSQl Databases and the different types that exist.
 - Then we will learn about NoSQL database in AWS which is DynamoDB.
 So lets start!!